pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 = 1.10.0 =
 * New "Change on Mouse Over" option - highlights the button when the mouse pointer is hovering over it.
-* Fixed issue with external link to the plugin settings tab.
+* Fixed issue with external link to plugin settings tab.

 = 1.9.1 =
 * Fixed issue with missing assets in the plugin setup.